-The age-old debate in fishing still rages on, what mainline is best, do you go for the stretchy, forgiving properties of monofilament line or do you go for all-out strength against diameter properties of braid.
+The age-old debate in fishing still rages on, what fishing line is best, do you go for the stretchy, forgiving properties of monofilament line or do you go for all-out strength against diameter properties of braided lines.
 Here I will go through the advantages and disadvantages of using both from boat and shore fishing environments.
-Both these styles of fishing have different needs but the goal is always ultimately the same, to trick a fish into taking the bait/lure and to get it back to you without losing it through either human error or tackle failure.
+It really is a Braid vs Mono saltwater battle!
+Both these types of fishing have different needs but the goal is always ultimately the same, to trick a fish into taking the bait/lure and to get it back to you without losing it through either human error or tackle failure.

 Large Cod caught on a shad

 When fishing from a boat in Norway you are less likely to encounter snags as you will mainly be drifting with either shads/lures or dead baits for the many fish that lurk here.
 When fishing from the boat I would always recommend using braided mainline, this is due to the fact that there is no stretch in the braid meaning that you are constantly in contact with your bait or lure.
 If you were to use mono in this situation you would be losing movement in the shad due to the fact that every time you move your rod tip the line stretches and absorbs the movement.
 This is a very un-efficient way to fish as you will be putting a lot more effort in with mono whereas using braid you would need minimal effort to get that shad moving.
 However, one huge advantage to mono is that due to the fishing line having some stretch to it, it means that if you have an incorrect drag setting on your spinning reel and hook up with a big fish, then you have much more of a chance of getting the fish in due to the line being able to stretch, allowing you to adjust your drag to the correct amount.